brownt47/ChatGPT_Prompts/README.md

 Here it takes a few statements and turns it into a narrative summary, yet it is a little too complimentary.

+---
 <img src="https://github.com/brownt47/ChatGPT_Prompts/blob/7c1352e9551d5601b50f9f7dd554c82dd9fbf943/images/General_Summary.png" width=100%>
+---

+#### Adding some more instructions to the prompt

+Here we add "Do not Compliment" and it seemed to tone down ChatGPT's complimentary nature.
 Notice how it replaces "I" with the faculty members name.
-Also it includes a Diversity, Equity and Inclusion (DEI) reference when it detects the Black History Month Symposium.
+Also it includes a Diversity, Equity and Inclusion (DEI) reference when it detects the Black History Symposium.

+---
 <img src="https://github.com/brownt47/ChatGPT_Prompts/blob/f7f35612b799264c56ce6f290db596e9e828f935/images/DEI_reference.png" width=100%>
+---

 #### Using ChatGPT to expand acronyms for professional organizations:

 Overall, it performed great at this task.
 A few times it would get a word or two wrong in the full name of organizations.
 It still saved a lot of time typing these out.

+---
 <img src="https://github.com/brownt47/ChatGPT_Prompts/blob/65c7a49f3b7a8ca1ba566f18b3ba1c632880f45d/images/Expand_Acronyms.png" width=100%>
+---

 #### Hallucinations

 Here it detects the names of a few students who the faculty member wrote letters of recommendation for and decided to add an additional student.
 While it can be appreciated trying to make the faculty member look better, one still has to review the output.

+---
 <img src="https://github.com/brownt47/ChatGPT_Prompts/blob/65c7a49f3b7a8ca1ba566f18b3ba1c632880f45d/images/Hallucination_Letter_of_reference.png" width=100%>
+---